A rash of armed robberies hits northern Woodbridge neighborhoods

 WOODBRIDGE — Police are investigating a string of armed robberies that occurred Sunday and Monday in the Woodbridge area.

 The robbers brandished firearms in each of the incidents.
-The description of the suspects in each a case is similar, or nearly similar.
+The description of the suspects in each a case is similar.

 Each of the reported incidents took place between East Longview Drive and Horner Road, in the northern section of Woodbridge.